GrillePainVert/GodotSampleGDExtension/README.md

 After opening, CMAKE should generate the proper build scripts (you can see it in Output)

 ## Troubleshooting
-If the Build menu remains empty in VS, close and reopen visual studio.
+-If the Build menu remains empty in VS, close and reopen visual studio.
-If you debug and get this message from godot: "**Couldn't detect whether to run the editor, the project manager or a specific project.
+-If you debug and get this message from godot: "**Couldn't detect whether to run the editor, the project manager or a specific project.
 Aborting.**", launch the Edit target instead of debug, then play.
 After launching Edit, Debug target will work.

 ## Build and debug
 When building, it first retrieves and compiles godot-cpp versioin 4.4 (to change this, edit CMakLists.txt)